-Crude Oil Segment Adjusted EBITDA decreased for the three months ended March 31, 2022 compared to the same period in 2021 primarily due to (i) the sale of our natural gas storage facilities in August of 2021 and (ii) gains related to hedged power costs resulting from Winter Storm Uri recognized in the first quarter of 2021.
-These items were partially offset by increased earnings in the first quarter of 2022 from higher tariff volumes on our pipelines.
+Crude Oil Segment Adjusted EBITDA decreased for the three and six months ended June 30, 2022 compared to the same periods in 2021 primarily due to (i) the sale of our natural gas storage facilities in August of 2021 (which were reported in our Crude Oil Segment) and (ii) the monetization of contango hedges that benefited the 2021 periods.
+The six-month comparative period was further impacted by gains related to hedged power costs resulting from Winter Storm Uri recognized in the first quarter of 2021.
+These items were partially offset by increased earnings in the first half of 2022 from higher volumes on our pipelines and higher loss allowance revenue.